Channels

 • Governance: Actions that modify infrastructure or third-party systems must happen in channels so everyone can review intent and outcomes.

-• Automation entry point: Event connectors, monitors, and periodic tasks can post directly into channels, giving the AI Team a shared queue of work.
+• Automation entry point: Monitors and workflows can post directly into channels, giving the AI Team a shared queue of work.

 Default Channels